Brighton's Remarkable Comeback: A Tactical Masterclass Against the Champions

 Tactical Breakdown

-Manchester City's Vulnerability
+Manchester City’s Defensive Vulnerability

 Historical Context